ngrx/platform/projects/ngrx.io/content/guide/component/let.md

 - Takes away the multiple usages of the `async` or `ngrxPush` pipe.
 - Allows displaying different content based on the current state of an observable.
 - Provides a unified/structured way of handling `null` and `undefined`.
+- Provides the ability to create readable templates by using aliases for nested properties.
 - Triggers the change detection differently if `zone.js` is present or not using `ChangeDetectorRef.markForCheck` or `ɵmarkDirty`.
 - Distinct the same values in a row for better performance.